Skip to Main Content

 • Avoid high-fat and high-fiber foods.
 They are harder to digest.

-Foods to avoid on a diet for GVHD
+Foods to avoid on GVHD diet

 Some foods may make stomach upset and diarrhea worse.
 Your child’s diet needs may be different.
 Always follow the instructions given by your care team.